gavorialfox/ISQA3420/DFD Dictionary #1.md

   - A database of known published vulnerabilities.
 -	OSS Policy Documentation:
   - The process of verifying OSS software project requests against policy documents, as well as having stored policy documents in the system from the corporate manager.
 This information gets sent to the Software Package License and Vulnerability Data Store, and returned to the requester, either the manager or the developer.
+-   Project Request:
+  - The submitted request by either the manager or the developer, primed for verification of OSS components, licensing and vulnerabilities.
 -	Review Software Package for OSS Components:
   - The process of verifying OSS packages, verifying their components & licensing from the NIST Vulnerability Hub, and both storing the results into the OSS Software Package License and Vulnerability Data Store, as well as returning the software package results to either the manager or the developer.
 -	Scan for License or Vulnerability Violations: